Akuli/python-tutorial/basics/getting-started.md

 >>>
 ```

-String's can also be written using "double quotes" instead of 'single quotes'.
+Strings can also be written with "double quotes" instead of 'single
-This is useful when the string needs to contain single quotes.
+quotes'.
+This is useful when we need to put quotes inside the string.

 ```python
 >>> "hello there"